Bicycling around Lake Bemidji

 Two years later, another man also bought up lakeshore but this one was better at PR.
 He knew there weren't diamonds but he spread the rumor anyway, making money when St. Paul newspapers printed the story and his land value rocketed.

 Today, students and families flock to the park and its beaches, playground and handsome Arts and Crafts-style picnic pavilions.
-At the Recreation Center, you can rent a kayak, canoe, stand-up paddleboard or bike for only $6 an hour.
+At the Recreation Center, you can rent a kayak, canoe, stand-up paddleboard or bike.

 From the campus, the route follows Birchmont Drive past Cameron Park, which has a boat launch, playground and a broad sand beach with a shower tower.